gbdev/pandocs/content/Video_Display.md

 time it returns.
 In CGB Mode an alternate method to write data to VRAM is to use the HDMA Function (FF51-FF55).

-If you\'re not using LCD interrupts, another way to synchronize to the start of mode 0 is to use `halt` with IME turned off (`di`).
+If you're not using LCD interrupts, another way to synchronize to the start of mode 0 is to use `halt` with IME turned off (`di`).
 This allows use of the entire mode 0 on one line and mode 2 on the following line, which sum to 165 to 288 dots.
 For comparison, at single speed (4 dots